Fholange/django-auth-adfs/docs/azure_ad_config_guide.rst

 Step 3 - Register and configure an Azure AD frontend application
 --------------------------------------------------------
-Just like we did with our backend application in ::ref:`step-1`.
-We have to register a new app for your frontend.
-Here we need to set it to SPA and use your host/homepage as a callback uri.
+Just like we did with our backend application in step 1 We have to register a new app for our frontend.
+Here we need to set it to SPA and the redirect URI value must match with the domain where your frontend application is located(eg. http://localhost:3000).